khonsaloh/luvwall/README.md

 $ luvwall -s "sea sunset"
 $ luvwall -s sea -w 1080

+# To set a static wallpaper
+$ luvwall -e

 # To get a random wallpaper from one of the set subreddits
 # NOTE: The width/height/search parameters DON'T work with reddit
 $ luvwall -l reddit